 - 1. Prepare approximately 250 mL of a 0.06 M Na2EDTA solution by filling a 250 mL Erlenmeyer flask with approximately 150 mL of deionized water.
-Add the necessary mass of solid Na2EDTA-2H2O.
+Add the necessary mass of solid Na2EDTA·2H2O.
 Then, take your solution to the fume hood and add about 20 mL of the pH 10 buffer.
 Swirl the flask carefully to dissolve.
 Mix well and add deionized water to your EDTA solution to make approximately 250 mL of solution. - 2.
-Standardize the EDTA solution by preparing a calcium carbonate standard solution. - Measure approximately 0.45 g CaCO3· Record the mass to the nearest mg. - Transfer the solid CaCO3 to a 100 mL beaker - Dropwise add 6 M HCl to dissolve the CaCO3.
+Prepare a calcium carbonate standard solution for the standardization of your EDTA solution. - Measure approximately 0.45 g CaCO3.
+Record the mass to the nearest mg. - Transfer the solid CaCO3 to a 100 mL beaker - Dropwise add 6 M HCl to dissolve the CaCO3.
 Do not over acidify.
 It should take no more than 2 mL. - Observe the evolution of CO2 gas as the carbonate reacts with HCl.
 Wait for the CaCO3 to dissolve completely before proceeding to the next step. - Quantitatively transfer the dissolved calcium carbonate solution to a 25 mL volumetric flask.
-Using a water bottle, add DI water to the volumetric flask until the volume reaches 25.00 mL.
+Using a water bottle, add DI water to the volumetric flask until the volume reaches 25.00 mL. - 3.
+Transfer one 5.00 mL aliquot of the CaCO3 solution to a 125 mL or 250 mL Erlenmeyer flask.